edge-js/edgejs.dev/content/docs/loops.md

+---
+summary: Learn how to loop over Arrays and Objects in Edge
+---

 # Loops

 You can loop over `Objects` and `Arrays` using the `@each` tag.
 The `each` tag's inner workings are similar to the JavaScript `for of` loop.